databricks/terraform-provider-databricks/docs/resources/model_serving.md

 * `model_name` - (Required) The name of the model in Databricks Model Registry to be served.
 * `model_version` - (Required) The version of the model in Databricks Model Registry to be served.
 * `workload_size` - (Required) The workload size of the served model.
 The workload size corresponds to a range of provisioned concurrency that the compute will autoscale between.
 A single unit of provisioned concurrency can process one request at a time.
 Valid workload sizes are "Small" (4 - 4 provisioned concurrency), "Medium" (8 - 16 provisioned concurrency), and "Large" (16 - 64 provisioned concurrency).
-* `scale_to_zero_enabled` - (Required) Whether the compute resources for the served model should scale down to zero.
+* `scale_to_zero_enabled` - Whether the compute resources for the served model should scale down to zero.
 If scale-to-zero is enabled, the lower bound of the provisioned concurrency for each workload size will be 0.
+The default value is `true`.

 ### traffic_config Configuration Block